mattgiguere/mattgiguere.github.io/_posts/2015-03-15-electric-rates-by-state.md

 [github repository][ghelectric]
  on energy consumption in the United States.
-Furthermore, the Tableau workbooks that I used to create the above illustrations can be downloaded for my Tableau public profile [here][tabpub]
+Furthermore, the Tableau workbooks that I used to create the above illustrations can be downloaded for my Tableau public profile [here][tabpub].

 [eiamon]: http://www.eia.gov/electricity/monthly/epm_table_grapher.cfm?t=epmt_5_6_a